 Bunion removal may result in better movement with less pain.
 It may take as long as 8 weeks after bunion surgery for your foot to be well healed.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the sitePain that you cannot control with the medicines you have been givenSwelling or pain in the calf or leg
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the sitePain that you cannot control with the medicines you have been givenSwelling or pain in the calf or leg

 In case of an emergency, call for emergency medical services right away.